Devotion, Existential Commitment, and Ethics

 When people display extreme degrees of commitment, we sometimes describe them as devoted.
 Devotion seems to involve a particularly robust form of commitment, which might differ from standard forms of commitment in its intensity, stability, resistance to compromise, epistemic status, or deliberative weight

-This conference investigates the ethical significance of devotion and other robust forms of commitment.
+This interdisciplinary conference investigates the ethical significance of devotion and other robust forms of commitment.
 Topics might include:

 • the nature and structure of deep commitment